FREQUENTLY ASKED QUESTIONSAnswers to All Your Pressing Questions

 - Kid’s K: 10:45am

-Yes, you are permitted to use MP3 players during the race.
+Yes, you are permitted to use headphones during the race.
 For the safety of all on the course, we ask that runners keep their music low or consider using just one headphone in the right ear.
 Keep your left ear open to hear alerts from runners passing on your left.

-Packet pickup will be located at the Quality of Life Expo on Friday, April 21 from 1o:00am – 8:00pm at the Salt Palace Convention Center, 100 S W Temple, Salt Lake City, UT 84101.
+Packet pickup will be located at the Quality of Life Expo on Friday, April 19 from 11:00am – 7:00pm at the Salt Palace Convention Center, 100 S W Temple, Salt Lake City, UT 84101 in Hall Number 1.
 Runners will receive their race packets, which includes their race numbers, timing chip, participant shirt and other crucial information.
 Late registration will also be available, allowing runners one last chance to register for the Saturday’s race.
 Please note: There will be no race day packet pickup!

-Yes, walkers are allowed in the marathon, half marathon, 10K skate and 5K.
-Wheelchairs and hand cycles are only allowed in the marathon and half marathon and will begin the course 6:20 a.m.
+Yes, walkers are allowed in the Marathon, Half Marathon, 10K Run and 5K Run.
+Wheelchairs and hand cycles are only allowed in the marathon and half marathon and will begin the course 6:20am.

-The course limits for the marathon is 6 hours and 30 minutes and three hours and 15 minutes for the half marathon.
+The course limit for the Full Marathon is 6 hours and 30 minutes, and the course limit for the Half Marathon is 4 hours.

 Yes, the Salt Lake City Marathon couse is certified by the USA Track & Field Association and therefore a Boston Qualifier.

-Yes, they will need to bring a copy of the participant’s photo ID and a note signed by the individual authorizing the pick up.
-An email to the person picking up for them would also be sufficient.
-Copies can be shown via mobile device or a print out is fine too.
+Yes, they will need to bring a copy of the participant’s photo ID and an email or screen shot of the registration confirmation.
+Copies of both can be shown via mobile device or a print out is fine too.